samuel-c-johnson/CV/README.md

 #### Collaborator

 Through my previous experience working in the field, I have learnt the value of working well as a group.
 I have a deep understanding of the importance of the soft-skills such as communication, conflict management, trust and leadership that are required to function as an effective team.
+These were honed during my time in Madagascar where I was in charge of large groups of volunteers.
+We were working in an extreme, remote environment and leadership and cohesion amongst the team were essential.

 #### Driven